Antinatalism: Etymology

 The term antinatalism (in opposition to the term natalism, pronatalism or pro-natalism) was used probably for the first time by Théophile de Giraud in his book L'art de guillotiner les procréateurs: Manifeste anti-nataliste (2006).
 Masahiro Morioka defines antinatalism as "the thought that all human beings or all sentient beings should not be born."
 In scholarly and literary writings, various ethical arguments have been put forth in defense of antinatalism, probably the most prominent of which is the asymmetry argument, put forward by South African philosopher David Benatar.
 Robbert Zandbergen makes a distinction between so-called reactionary (or activist) antinatalism and its more philosophical, originary counterpart.
 While the former seeks to limit human reproduction locally and/or temporarily, the latter seeks to end it conclusively.

 History

+Early history

 Antinatalist sentiments have existed for thousands of years.
 Some of the earliest surviving formulations of the idea that it would be better not to have been born can be found in ancient Greece.
 One example is from Sophocles's Oedipus at Colonus, written shortly before Sophocles's death in 406 BC: